How to wax polish antique furniture

 - Apply in small amounts evenly and in the direction of the grain (avoid over application)

-- Allow to dry and harden for at least 30 mins or more, longer if you can overnight is good
+- Allow to dry and harden for at least 30 mins or more, longer if you can, overnight is ideal

 - Buff with a clean cloth in the direction of the grain